KenKundert/emborg/doc/monitoring.rst

     - strings than include field width and justification, ex. {host:>20}
     - floats can include width, precision and form, ex. {hours:0.1f}
-    - datetime can include Arrow formats, ex: {mdime:DD MMM YY @ H:mm A}
+    - datetime can include Arrow formats, ex: {mtime:DD MMM YY @ H:mm A}
     - overdue can include true/false strings: {overdue:PAST DUE!/current}

 To run the program interactively, just make sure *emborg-overdue* has been